Craigs Investment Partners

 Individual shares allow investors to select specific companies and industries that appeal and give control and transparency.

 On the downside, your risk can become too concentrated with money in just a few companies.
 It takes some fundamental know-how from you as the investor, to ensure you diversify your investments.
 With the support of a qualified investment adviser, diversification can be simple.
+They can help give guidance on the companies you choose, with added support from an engine room of researchers and market specialists, for you to make smart decisions.

 With a fund, investors get exposure to a bundle of shares of a certain flavour such as a sector, country, or level of risk.
 The fund is managed by specialists who diversify your investment to limit the impact of sudden shocks.